Planning to fly from Singapore to Taipei soon? Here’s a comprehensive guide we put together for you on how to plan and budget for your Taipei trip.

 In the summer, Taipei’s temperature can actually be higher than Singapore’s.
 In a city like Taipei, there’s absolutely no respite from the heat… unless it’s a typhoon, which also happen in summer.
 Therefore, avoid the summer months, ideally late May to early October.

 The best time to visit Taipei is the end of the year.
-Taipei weather in November is pleasant (18° to 24°).
+Taipei weather in November is pleasant (18°C to 24°C).
 You’ll be comfy in regular T-shirts and pants, but bring a hoodie or sweater along for evenings.

-Taipei weather in December is slightly chillier (15° to 21°) so bring warmer clothes if you’re a cold-hater like me.
+Taipei weather in December is slightly chillier (15°C to 21°C) so bring warmer clothes if you’re scared of the cold like me.

 Even though Taipei winters are very mild, it really sucks when it rains, especially since the night markets are not sheltered.
 I recommend carrying a small umbrella and wearing water-repellent shoes no matter what Taipei weather forecast says.

-Flights from Singapore to Taipei – how to score cheap flights
+Singapore to Taipei flights – how to score cheap flights

-If you want to book cheap flights to Taipei from Singapore, take a look at this calendar with approximate return airfares for budget airlines:
+If you want to book cheap flights to Taipei from Singapore, take a look at this calendar with approximate return airfares for budget airlines pre Covid-19: